Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 There is a requirements.txt file that lists all the known python requirements for these packages to run.
 It is recommended to create a python virtual environment in the root of this project, install the required packages and set up the python project with the following:
-- `python -m venv venv`
+- `python -m venv venv` in root directory of project
 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
 - `pip install -r UI/requirements.txt`
-- - `python setup.py build` in root directory of project
+- - `python setup.py build`
-- `python setup.py develop` in root directory of project
+- `python setup.py develop`

+NOTE: Due to odd behaviour with how the python interpreter loads modules, the following had to be added to `~/.bashrc`:
+- `export PYTHONPATH=$PYTHONPATH:/home/$USER/catkin_ws/src/wheeltec-building-inspection`

+This is more of a workaround for import errors as it is manually adding this project's root path to the python path environment variable, but it does allow all the modules here to be loaded properly.